-Subcommittees were generally formed ad hoc as needs arose (see the full list and chronology in the appendix).
+Subcommittees were generally formed ad hoc as needs arose (see the full list and chronology of nearly 40 subcommittees in Vol. 3).
 While not a statutory requirement, the 2020 CRC's practice was to form subcommittees with commissioners from two different political sub-groups.
-A few subcommittees were exceptions to this practice, because of particular considerations of commissioner availability, interest, and skills.
+A few subcommittees were exceptions to this practice because of particular considerations of commissioner availability, interest, and skills.
+Subcommittees were formed via simple, direct appointment by the current chair, typically during a business meeting, and with the CRC's general consensus but not a formal vote (though that would be possible also).
+Likewise, subcommittees were disbanded ("sunsetted") by the current chair, typically on request of subcommittee members.

 In retrospect, it would have been good to define subcommittee roles and expectations somewhat more, and to clarify the relation of staff to subcommittees.
 As it was, there was no formal assignment of staff to subcommittees, and so work requests were not systematized.
-It may have been good to at least assign a staff liaison to each subcommittee, and to clarify what subcommittees could ask of staff outside of commission direction.
+While subcommittees did generally receive appropriate staff support, it may have been good to systematically assign a staff liaison to each subcommittee, and to clarify what subcommittees could ask of staff outside of commission direction.

 Subcommittees consisted of no more than two commissioners, had no formal decision-making power, and are exempt from Bagley-Keene public meeting requirements for state bodies (per Gov. Code, § 11121, subd. (c)).
-The 2020 CRC did not require subcommittees to publicly document their work or report external contacts, mostly because it was not a statutory requirement.
+The 2020 CRC did not require subcommittees to publicly document their work or report external contacts.
 However, transparency even beyond statutory requirements can help further build and maintain public trust.
 The 2030 CRC would do well to discuss this matter early in its work.
 There should be a reasonable balance of maintaining public trust in the transparency of the CRC process, but not encumbering subcommittees with onerous reporting requirements.